More than 250 South Australians at risk of domestic or family violence have asked police to investigate their partner's criminal history.

 "The Domestic Violence Disclosure Scheme is important way to help South Australians take control of their situation and possibly provide a safer environment for themselves and their children."

-67 per cent of the applications were made by people with children in their care and 34 per cent were made by people concerned for the safety and wellbeing of a woman they knew within their community.
+Statistics showed 67 per cent of the applications were made by people with children in their care and 34pc were made by people concerned for the safety and wellbeing of a woman they knew within their community.

-Women's Safety Services SA Operations Manager Mergho Ray said the scheme is a vital early intervention tool.
+Women's Safety Services SA operations manager Mergho Ray said the scheme was a vital early intervention tool.

-"Quite a large per cent, 63.5 per cent of people that we talk to, have never been connected with a domestic violence service before and that is largely because it often comes to crisis point before people contact the police or domestic violence services," she said.
+"Quite a large per cent, 63.5pc of people that we talk to, have never been connected with a domestic violence service before and that is largely because it often comes to crisis point before people contact the police or domestic violence services," she said.